ShawnTSH1229/ShawnTSH1229.github.io/source/_posts/Virtual-Shadow-Map-In-XEngine.md

 ```
 ## Build Indirect Shadow Command

-For each tile, we dispatch 50 threads to process the mesh batch.
-Each mesh batch has 1 / 50 mesh draw commands.
-Simplified VSMs cull the mesh draw command from the mesh bounding box.
-We project the box into the shadow view space, and push the command to the output command queue by InterLockedAdd when the mesh is not culled by the tile.
+For each tile, we dispatch 50 threads to process the mesh batch, each of whom has 1 / 50 of the total mesh draw commands.
+Simplified VSMs cull the mesh draw commands based on the shadow space area of the mesh bound box after projection.
+When the meshes are not culled by the tile frustum, its corresponding commands are pushed to the output command queue by InterLockedAdd.

 <p align="center">
     <img src="/resource/vsm_project/image/build_shadow_command.png" width="75%" height="75%">